HEBREW READERS CHURCH

 1Co 14:39

-• In these latter days, children shall prophesy, old men shall dream dreams, and young men shall see visions:
+In regards to prophesying, in these latter days, children shall prophesy, old men shall dream dreams, and young men shall see visions:

 Joe 2:28